elastic/universal-profiling-documentation/features.md

   to unwind stacktraces across user-space boundary into kernel-space
 * inspect the call stacks of the most CPU-intensive application, detecting hot code paths and scouting for optimization opportunities
-* detect dead code, by searching for a library file name, a method/function file name and not hitting any results
 * find "deep" call stack, usually hinting areas where there are many indirections across classes or objects

 #### Functions

-The functions view presents an ordered list of functions that are most seen running on CPU by Universal Profiling.
+The functions view presents an ordered list of functions that are sampled the most by Universal Profiling.
 From this view, you can spot the functions that are running the most across your entire infrastructure, applying filters to drill down into individual components.